 Any member of the LIGO Collaboration may initiate the submission of a technical contribution to a workshop or conference.
 The initiating author(s) will inform the P&P committee of their intent.
 The initiating authors will provide a title and an abstract of the talk and a proposed author list.

-Abstracts of the contributed talks at conferences and workshops will be sent to the P&P committee for posting prior to their public presentation.
-The transparencies to be shown will be made available to the LIGO Scientific Collaboration for posting on the LSC WEB pages and for submission to the LIGO Document Control Center DCC as close to the time of presentation as practical.
+Abstracts of the contributed talks at conferences and workshops will be sent to the P&P committee for posting prior to their submission.
+The slides to be shown will be submitted to the DCC as close to the time of presentation as practical.
+The corresponding LSC working groups and the P&P committee should be informed as the slides are posted in DCC.
+Speakers presenting talks on behalf of the LIGO Scientific Collaboration should obtain a formal P&P approval both for abstracts and talks, prior to their presentation.
+The P&P approval of all other contributed talks is optional.
+However, the LIGO Scientific Collaborators are encouraged to benefit from the P&P review and ask the P&P committee when in doubt.

 5 Theses